How do Kari’s Law and Ray Baum's act affect VoIP providers?

 Ray Baum's Act and E911 Requirements

-Ray Baum's Act, specifically section 506, mandates that any multi-line telephone system (MLTS) used by telecom companies or VoIP service providers, like Flowroute, must be capable of providing 911 dispatch for any location in the US.
+Ray Baum's Act, specifically section 506, mandates that any multi-line telephone system (MLTS) used by telecom companies or VoIP service providers, like Flowroute, must be capable of providing 911 dispatch for any location in the United States.
 Flowroute requires public-safety answering point (PSAP) information when associating an Enhanced 911 (E911) address to a telephone number (TN).
-When using Flowroute's E911 product, customers provide the necessary identifiable information for emergency dispatch services.
+When using the Flowroute E911 product, customers provide the necessary identifiable information for emergency dispatch services.

 The Act has expanded the scope of VoIP providers required to offer E911 services.
 To comply with this, Flowroute has implemented a 911 Fee starting February 1, 2022.
 This fee helps cover legal and regulatory charges, including increased state and local taxes on E911 services.